MichaelvanLaar/mvlkss/README.md

 ### Remote Development Directly on a Web Space or Web Server

-Since in this cas you don’t need PHP’s built-in server, it is enough to start all build tools (for Tailwind CSS as well as for bundling and transpiling your frontend JavaScript) in watch mode:
+Since there is no need for PHP’s built-in server in this case, simply start all the build tools (for Tailwind CSS as well as for bundling and transpiling your frontend JavaScript) in watch mode using this command:

 ```bash
 npm run dev
 ```

+Remember, in order to develop remotely, you’ll need to have Node.js and npm on your web space or web server.
+However, it’s important to note that Node.js and npm are not required on your production web server.

 Open the website in your browser as usual.[^1]

 ### Building Production-Ready CSS and JS Files

-When you’re done developing, you can use the following command to create minified and optimized versions of your CSS and JS files:
+When development is complete, utilize the following command to generate streamlined and optimized CSS and JS files:

 ```bash
 npm run build